ExpediaGroup/styx/docs/user-guide/configure-advanced-routing.md

 ## Concepts

-Routing object model consist of *Http Handler* and *Interceptor* objects.
+The routing object model consist of *Http Handler* and *Interceptor* objects.

-The *Http Handler* objects consume and handle HTTP requests in some non-trivial ways, such as proxy the traffic to backend services, etc.
+The *Http Handler* objects consume and handle HTTP requests in some non-trivial ways, such as proxying the traffic to backend services, etc.
 The *InterceptorPipeline*, *ConditionRouter*, and a *BackendServiceProxy* in above example are all HTTP handlers.
 Some handlers like *InterceptorPipeline* or *ConditionRouter* can pass the traffic for other handlers to consume.

-HTTP *Interceptor* objects are intended for performing simple actions (eg logging) or transforming requests and/or responses along the way (Rewrite).
+HTTP *Interceptor* objects are intended to perform simple actions (eg logging) or transforming requests and/or responses along the way (Rewrite).

 List of built-in handlers:

  - BackendServiceProxy.
-It proxies to configured backends based on URL path prefix.
+It proxies to configured backends based on the URL path prefix.
  - HttpInterceptorPipeline.
 It runs the request through the interceptor pipeline before passing on to the next handler.
  - ProxyToBackend.
 It proxies to an individual configured backend service.
  - StaticResponseHandler.
 Responds with specified response.